Free stock video footage sites:

 Stock Footage for Free is precisely that – unlimited downloads, no fees, and no catch.
 Users get to enjoy HD quality video and images all with a royalty-free license (CC0) with no attribution required.
 This means that you can source premium quality video clips and use them for marketing or personal purposes.

-Examples of content include aerial city footage, people stock footage, sports stock footage, slow motion, construction, international locations, looping stock footage, panoramic views, hiking trails and nature reserves, et al. While there is no 4K video stock footage for free, the high-quality is evident throughout.
+Examples of content include aerial city footage, people stock footage, sports stock footage, slow motion, construction, international locations, looping stock footage, panoramic views, hiking trails and nature reserves, et al. While there is no free 4K video stock footage, the high-quality is evident throughout.

 All of the videos are in MOV format and the video clips will suffice for most purposes.
 Users will want to read the licensing agreement before they use the content to ensure compliance.
 Registration is required before any downloads can be made./>